 - Exercise his executive clemency powers in an expansive manner to address the historical harms and injustices of mass incarceration - Encourage IDOC to use its discretion to release elderly people over age 55 with less than 12 months to serve and people serving Class 2-4 felonies. - Commute the sentences of anyone over the age of 60. - Encourage IDOC to expedite credit restoration, implementation of discretionary release programs, and every other step necessary to bring IDOC's population back to capacity.
-Illinois Department of Corrections go to doc.covid@illinois.gov to write to the IDOC, asking them to:
+Cook County Jail Reform Sign the petition here, asking Sheriff Dart to take measures to Stop the Loss of Life in the Jail and to Eliminate the Draconian Prohibition on Introduction of Paper into the Jail Chicago City Council - Contact information for future advocacy: